 Serious candidates will have followed a college-prep program, having taken or currently completing at least three years of science and four years of mathematics.
 Candidates will typically have a high school average of at least 90, and verbal and mathematics combined scores of at least 1250 with a minimum 650 on the mathematics SATs.
 Those students who submit the ACT will need a combined score of at least 28.
 A demonstrated interest in computing including innovative activities will be strongly viewed.

 This is up to a $25,000* scholarship that will be renewed annually**.

-* This includes up to a $10,000 Seidenberg Scholarship, and a $15,000 Honors College.
+* This includes up to a $10,000 Seidenberg Scholarship, and a $15,000 Honors College scholarship.
 For students eligible for financial aid, these scholarships will not exceed the cost of attending Pace University.

-** In order to maintain the scholarship, students must apply for financial aid every February, maintain a grade point average of at least 3.50 by the end of each year, participate in a mentoring program in their first and second years, participate in research with a faculty member by their junior year, and consider applying for a Fulbright opportunity in their senior year.
+** In order to maintain the scholarship, students must apply for financial aid every February, maintain a grade point average of at least 3.50 by the end of each year, participate in a mentoring program in their first and second years, participate in research with a faculty member by their junior year, and consider applying for a Fulbright scholarship for their senior year.

 163 William St